nwind21/ardupilot/_posts/2014-06-14-Avionics-Plate.md

 # The process...

-Using Inkscape and some calipers, I wanted to design an avionics plate that would sit on top of the Iris shell.
-At first I made the avionics plate huge (nearly covering the entire shell), then realized a lot of it was unnecessary.
+Using Inkscape and some callipers I wanted to design an avionics plate that would sit on top of the Iris shell.
+At first I made the avionics plate huge (nearly covering the entire shell) then realized a lot of it was unnecessary.
 After a series of prunes and dry runs/prints on my printer, I came to what I consider the bare minimum for the first revision.
 It's really critical during this time that the design is printed on a printer, cut-out by hand, then checked against the craft and potential mounting locations.
 I found several errors during this process.
-Also because once the mounting holes are set in the plate, I reused the holes to create a cutting guide.
+Also I used the hole spacing to create an acrylic cutting guide but later I plan to make a better cutting template.

 The laser cutter will raster anything that is not 0.001" so I did my little branding on the upper left, the rest of the lines have to be 0.001" otherwise the laser cutter will not do a cut.